 Despite being a covered service under Medicare with no out-of-pocket costs, bone density tests are underutilized by senior, at-risk populations.
 In 2005, only an estimated 30 percent of Medicare women beneficiaries received a bone density test.

 Bone density screenings are an essential strategy for reducing the rate of fractures among women 65 and older.

 About BeamMed’s Bone Density Solutions

-BeamMed develops, manufactures and markets bone density assessment and monitoring solutions.
+BeamMed develops, manufactures and markets bone density scanners for assessment and monitoring of osteoporosis.
 In particular, we lead the market with advanced ultrasound technology and devices that enable physicians to provide early assessment, diagnosis, and monitoring of osteoporosis and to assess bone age.
 There are already thousands of our devices in use in clinics, physician offices, HMO’s, research centers, hospitals, check-up centers and pharmacies around the world.Leave a reply